F-Loyer/7guis-ocaml-lablgtk3/README.md

 # 7GUIS implemented in OCaml / LibGtk3

-This project implements the 6 first tasks of the 7GUIs (https://eugenkiss.github.io/7guis/tasks) in OCaml with the library LablGtk3 (an object oriented Gtk3 binding).
+This project implements the 7 tasks of the 7GUIs (https://eugenkiss.github.io/7guis/tasks) in OCaml with the library LablGtk3 (an object oriented Gtk3 binding).
 The CalendarLib package is used to for dates handling.

-The 7th task (Cells) is in an early stage.
-(Float arithmetic, circular reference handling).
+The 7th task (Cells) handles float arithmetics (+, -, *, /) including unary
+operators, and the SUM function.
+Circular references are detected.
 It is composed of multiple files. `cells.ml` the main program which supports the GUIs aspects, `expr.ml` an abstract spreadsheet. `parser.mly` the parser description (with menhir), `lexer.mll` the lexer description (with ocamllex).

 The different task are compiled and executed with